Graded Poisson algebras on bordism groups of garlands: Basic definitions and main results

 Below we define the space $G_{\frak N, M}$ that we call {\em the space of $\frak N$-garlands in $M$.\/} Essentially it is the topological space of finite commutative diagrams that look as follows.

 Each diagram consists of $M$, a finite number of copies of $\pt$-spaces, and a finite number of manifolds $N\in \frak N$.
 We do allow the manifolds from $\frak N$ to participate more than once in a diagram.
-All the $N$-manifolds in a diagram are enumerated with the enumeration starting from $1,$ and we denote by $N_i$ the manifold enumerated by $i$ in a given diagram.
+All the $N$-manifolds in a diagram are ordered with the enumeration starting from $1,$ and we denote by $N_i$ the manifold enumerated by $i$ in a given diagram.
 Each manifold $N_i$ in a diagram is continuously mapped to $M$ by exactly one map.
-Each $\pt$-space in a diagram is mapped to some nonzero number of $N_i$-manifolds.
+Each $\pt$-space in a diagram is mapped to exactly two of $N_i$-manifolds.
 We do allow diagrams such that for some of the $N_i$-manifolds in them the diagram contains no map from $\pt$ to these $N_i.$

-To a $\pt$-space in such a diagram we correspond its {\em multi index\/} $I$ which is the ordered sequence of indices $i$ of manifolds $N_i$ to which the $\pt$ is mapped.
-For example if $\pt$ is mapped to $N_1, N_3, N_5$ then its multi index is $\{1, 3, 5\}.$
+To a $\pt$-space in such a diagram we correspond its {\em index\/} $I$ which is the ordered sequence of indices $i$ of manifolds $N_i$ to which the $\pt$ is mapped.
+For example if $\pt$ is mapped to $N_1, N_3$ then its index is $\{1, 3\}.$

-Each such commutative diagram $D$ gives rise to the oriented graph $\Gamma(D)$ with vertices denoted by $M$, $\pt_I,$ $N_i$ and with a manifold from $\frak N$ associated to each vertex $N_i.$ (It may be useful to think of the manifold from $\frak N$ associated to a vertex $N_i$ as a color of the vertex.)
-Note that the resulting graph is rather special, for example there are no directed edges starting at $M,$ or directed edges from $N$ to $\pt.$
+Each such commutative diagram $D$ gives rise to the oriented graph $\Gamma(D)$ with vertices denoted by $M$, $\pt_I,$ $N_i$ and with a manifold from $\frak N$ associated to each vertex $N_i.$ (It may be useful to think of the manifold from $\frak N$ associated to a vertex $N_i$ as a label of the vertex.)
+We require that the unoriented bipartite graph obtained by deletion of the $M$ vertex and all edges leading to it has no loops.
+In particular we get that all the indices of the $\pt$ vertices are distinct.

-{\it For simplicity of exposition, in this work we consider only the ``tree-like'' commutative diagrams,\/} ie the commutative diagrams as above for which the nonoriented graph $\ov \Gamma(D)$ obtained from $\Gamma(D)$ by forgetting the orientation on all the edges and deleting the $M$-vertex (together with all the edges leading to it) is a disjoint union of tree graphs.
-We also prohibit commutative diagrams for which one of the connected components of $\ov \Gamma(D)$ is a star-shape graph consisting of exactly one $N$-vertex and more than one $\pt$-vertices.
-(Due to a future development of this work we have in mind, we allow components of $\ov \Gamma$ to be star-shape graphs with one $N$-vertex and one or zero $\pt$-vertices.)
-We also do allow components of $\ov \Gamma$ to be a star-shape tree with exactly one $\pt$-vertex and any nonzero number of $N$-vertices.

-As a result of all these restrictions, the multi indices of all the $\pt$-vertices in the graph $\Gamma(D)$ are distinct and no integer participates more than once in a multi index of a $\pt$-vertex.
-It is easy to see that the graph $\Gamma(D)$ corresponding to a diagram $D$ is completely determined by the number of $N$-vertices in it, the multi indices of all the $\pt$-vertices in it, and the actual manifolds from $\frak N$ associated to each one of the $N_i$-vertices in the graph.